Wacom-Developer/sdk-for-devices-win-classic/README.md

 ### 1. Initialize License
-You will need a CDL license, issued for your application:
+You will need a Wacom Ink SDK for devices license, issued for your application:

 ```csharp
 try